digitaltvguy/NBCU-UHD-HDR-SDR-Resources-Table-of-Contents/README.md

-# UHD-HDR-SDR Resources: Table of Contents
+# Single-Master UHD-HDR-SDR Resources: Table of Contents
 This repository is a summary of all current UHD resources I have authored
 ---